DIY Single-Ended (SE) 6L6 / 5881 Tube Amplifier

 Photograph 6: Dry Fitting Tube Sockets and Capacitor Bank

 For the circuit I used home made (hand etched) circuit boards, but the tube amplifier is so simple it can be easily connected with point-to-point wiring, especially if you choose to heat the tubes using AC.
-The LM338K is mounted (with electrical isolation) to an aluminum angle which is in turn attached to the aluminum chassis which makes for an adequate heat-sink.
+The LM338K regulator is mounted (with electrical isolation) to an aluminum angle which is in turn attached to the aluminum chassis which makes for an adequate heat-sink.

 Photograph 7: 6L6 / 5881 Tube Amp PCB and Aluminum Chassis Construction